Driving in Malaysia: Everything You Need to Know to Explore This Incredible Country

 Check here for the best price to rent a car in Malaysia

-HOT TIP: If you are planning a road trip from Singapore to Malaysia I recommend you explore Singapore first without a rental car, then cross the border and pick up your car in Johor Bahru (just across the river that separates Singapore and Malaysia).
+HOT TIP: If you are planning a road trip from Singapore to Malaysia I recommend you explore Singapore first without a rental car, then cross the border (read here all the details on how to cross the border from Singapore to Malaysia) and pick up your car in Johor Bahru (just across the river that separates Singapore and Malaysia).
 The cost will be incredibly cheaper than starting your rental in Singapore.

 Ready to explore Malaysia?